 Why to Embrace Your Haters Online?

-Their algorithms heavily favor it as a way of gauging end-user interest.
 After all, humans are a social species and we like to be part of group interactions.
 In fact, we can’t resist it.

 As neuroscientist Matthew D. Lieberman wrote in the his pivotal book Social: Why Our Brains Are Wired to Connect: